Key Takeaways

 - Institute or participate in any workers' comp proceeding

-This protection applies from the moment you're injured and continues through the entire workers' comp process.
-Your employer cannot punish you for exercising your legal rights.
+This protection applies when you engage in the protected activities listed in the statute.
+Reporting the injury, filing the claim, hiring counsel, participating in proceedings, and testifying may implicate different protections, so the exact facts matter.
+Your employer cannot lawfully discriminate against you because you exercised protected workers' compensation rights.
 If they do, you may have a separate workplace retaliation claim that goes beyond your workers' comp benefits.

 What Counts as Retaliation?